Shellac is a penetrating finish that protects wood from moisture, water, and other damage. But, can you stain over shellac?

 You can stain over shellac, but you must sand it to create tiny ridges that the wood stain can soak into.
-If you don’t sand, shellac coating will prevent stain to stick because of its moisture-resistant layer.
+If you don’t sand, the shellac coating will prevent the wood stain from adhering or penetrating its coating.

-You must allow the shellac to dry for 4-8 hours before applying stain over it.
-This gives the coating enough time to dry and harden to become strong enough to withstand sanding and support the stain.
+Shellac must dry for around 4-8 hours before applying wood stain over it.
+This gives the coating enough time to dry and harden to become strong enough to withstand sanding and support a new finish.

-Water-based shellac dries faster than oil-based shellac.
-You can re-coat water-based shellac within 4 hours, but you must wait 8 hours to re-coat oil-based shellac.
-The dry time also depends on the thickness of the coat, room temperature, and humidity levels.
+On average, you can re-coat water-based shellac within 4 hours and oil-based shellac within 8 hours.
+The exact dry time depends on the thickness of the coat, room temperature, and humidity levels.

-If you stain too soon, the finish will turn sticky, tacky, or might peel off.
-That’s because wood stain won’t dry over a wet coating, so the finish will peel off.
+The finish will turn sticky, tacky, or might peel off if you apply stain too soon (before shellac dries).
+That’s because wood stains can’t penetrate wet surfaces so they will peel off.

 How To Apply Wood Stain Over Shellac?